Here's everything you need to know about being a guest on

-There are lots of microphones that require only a small investment, and they will help ensure the audio quality of our conversation.
-You don’t need to own a fancy one, and we can try to get by with earbuds, your laptop mic or another mic you already own – but please know: if the sound quality isn’t good, we will need to reschedule the call.
+Still not convinced?
+Ok, we can try to get by with just your earbuds, your laptop mic or another mic you already own – but please know: if the sound quality isn’t good, we won’t record and will postpone the call.

 Earbuds Pro: Availability

-Earbuds are delivered along with nearly every smartphone, so if you have smartphone (er, of course you do), you have something that can work.
+Earbuds are delivered along with nearly every smartphone, so if you have smartphone (er, of course you do), you have something that could work.

 Earbuds can capture noise when you move, and the mic can rub against your collar, shirt or chin – even with minimal movement.
 This creates noise on the recording that can’t be removed.
-The mics we recommend have fixed microphones that place the mic near your mouth.
-Plus, they have noise cancelling, which reduces background noise and helps you sound great so listeners can focus on your message.
+The mics we recommend have fixed microphones that place the mic near your mouth and reduce room noise.

 Frequently Asked Questions

-We usually use Zoom or Zencastr recording software, which doesn’t require that you download anything.
+We usually use Riverside.fm or Zencastr recording software, which doesn’t require that you download anything.
+But it does require that you use a laptop with Chrome – not an iPad or Smartphone.

 We normally record 3-4 weeks ahead of release, and we are happy to schedule releases to coincide with other activities or announcements you may have.